-Operating Unit officials shall nominate prospective cardholders and approving officials that have demonstrated they are responsible and possess the required business acumen to be entrusted with a Government purchase card.
+- a.
+Agency Program Coordinators: Senior Bureau Procurement Officials shall appoint prospective agency program coordinators that are responsible and possess the required business acumen to be entrusted with management and oversight of the purchase card program.
+Appointments shall be forwarded to the Head of Contracting Office and shall include applicable training certificates. - b.
+Cardholders: Operating Unit officials shall nominate prospective cardholders that have demonstrated they are responsible and possess the required business acumen to be entrusted with a Government purchase card.
 Nominations shall be forwarded to the agency program coordinator and shall include a written justification for issuance of a purchase card along with applicable training certificates and proposed single purchase and monthly spending limits.
-A sample nomination memorandum is provided in Appendix B. Disapproved nomination packages will be returned to the requesting official with an explanation for the rejection.
+A nomination memorandum template is provided in Appendix C. Disapproved nomination packages will be returned to the requesting official with an explanation for the disapproval.